akschion/algorhythmandflow/server/posts/making-a-mondrian.md

 This refers to the task of creating the boxes for the painting.
 Given a grid size of width x height, we want to partition the space into axis-aligned rectangles aesthetically (with minimum side length of 1 unit).
 Here are some of the ideas I came up with to solve the task.

 ### Recursive Partition
 This is probably most straightforward way to split a space into rectangles from a computer science perspective.
 The approach involves drawing an axis-aligned line (or parallel lines) randomly to split a space, and then recursively splitting each of those new spaces.
 This forms a tree where at each level you have a rectangle that is further subdivided.
 There are numerous example implementations of this including [Fogleman](https://fogleman.tumblr.com/post/11959143268/procedurally-generating-images-in-the-style-of), [christian](https://scipython.com/blog/computer-generated-mondrian-art-2/), and [ronikaufman](https://github.com/ronikaufman/mondrian_generator).
 It's a pretty decent algorithm, but I'm not quite satisfied with this approach.
-Most of the examples I see from this feel too organized and inorganic and don't do well with higher amounts of color.
-By avoiding such hierarchical and planned structures, I think we can achieve a more human touch.
-However, it may be unavoidable at small grid sizes.
+Many of the examples I see from this feel too organized and inorganic and don't do well with higher amounts of color.
+By avoiding explicitly designing such hierarchical and planned structures, I think we can achieve a more human touch.
+However, it may be unavoidable to occur to some degree with any algorithm, especially at smaller grid sizes.

 ![Recursive Partition](assets/recursive_partition.png "Recursive partition example (courtesy of Fogleman).
 Each smaller rectangle is a split from a larger rectangle|maxwidth=350px")